-Under our license agreement with Calando pursuant to which we obtained rights to Calando's cyclodextrin system for purposes of conjugating or complexing certain other therapeutic agents to the system, or the Platform Agreement, we will be required to pay a \$250,000 clinical development milestone to Calando when we initiate our Phase 1 clinical trial of CRLX301.
-We intend to initiate the Phase 1 clinical trial and pay this milestone by the end of 2014.
-We may also be required to make regulatory and commercial milestone payments in an aggregate amount of up to \$17.8 million to Calando upon the achievement of specified regulatory and commercial milestones.
-Further, under the Platform Agreement, if we, or one of our affiliates, sell CRLX301, we are required to pay tiered royalty payments ranging from low- to mid-single digits, as a percentage of worldwide net sales, depending on whether there is patent protection for CRLX301 at the time of the sale.
-In the event we license or sublicense the intellectual property that we purchased or licensed from Calando, we are required to pay Calando a percentage of such license income that we are obligated to pay Calando is in the low double digits.
+Under our license agreement with Calando pursuant to which we obtained rights to Calando's cyclodextrin system for purposes of conjugating or complexing certain other therapeutic agents to the system, or the Platform Agreement, we paid a \$250,000 clinical development milestone to Calando in January 2015 in connection with the initiation of our Phase 1 clinical trial of CRLX301 in December 2014.
+We are also required to make milestone payments in an aggregate amount of up to \$18.0 million to Calando if we achieve certain development and sales events with respect to any cyclodextrin-based, or CDP-based, product.
+Further, under the Platform Agreement, if we, or one of our affiliates, sell CRLX301, or any CDP-based product, we are required to pay tiered royalty payments ranging from low- to mid-single digits, as a percentage of worldwide net sales, depending on whether there is patent protection at the time of the sale.
+In the event we license or sublicense the intellectual property that we purchased or licensed from Calando, we are required to pay Calando a percentage of the income we receive from the licensee or sublicense to the extent attributable to such license or sublicense, subject to certain exceptions.
+The percentage of such license income that we are obligated to pay Calando is in the low-double digits.